intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ## Vulnerabilities

 Vulnerabilities are used to clarify a risk scenario and to follow remediations, e.g. after a pentest.
 They are informative, risk assessments can be realised without using them.
-Reference to CVE or CISA KEV can be done in the link field, but this is not mandatory.
+Reference to CVE, CISA KEV or any other catalog can be done in the references field, but this is not mandatory.
 Therefore, custom vulnerabilities can also be defined, e.g. to point a weakness in an internal process.

-Vulnerabilities have a status among the following values: --/potential/exposed/mitigated/fixed.
+Vulnerabilities have a status among the following values: --/potential/exploitable/mitigated/fixed.

-Vulnerabilities have an eta and due date to follow remediation, and also:
-  - an effort (--/S/M/L/XL)
-  - a cost (--/float value)
+The format of the references field is list of the following objects (* for mandatory):
+- string ref_id (*)
+- boolean is_cve
+- boolean is_kev
+- boolean cve_score
-  - a url link
+- ...

+The UX shall facilitate the proper edition of references.

+Vulnerabilities also have a ref_id (defaults to empty string), a name, a description, and a severity within values --/low/medium/high/critical.

 ## Reference controls